eshangonemad/StarLogin/README.md

 # StarLogin
-StarLogin is a user-friendly and versatile login interface designed to streamline the authentication process for your webapp.
+StarLogin is a user-friendly and versatile login interface designed to streamline the authentication process for your web app.
 With its straightforward implementation and robust API, StarLogin offers a hassle-free solution for developers and users alike.

-Want to implement StarLogin into your webapp? we have provided an implementation section to do so.
+Want to implement StarLogin into your web app? we have provided an implementation section to do so.

 # Implementation